daq-tools/kotori/README.rst

 About
 =====
 - Kotori is a multi-channel and multi-protocol data historian.
-- It's an infrastructure toolkit made of components for data acquisition, graphing and more.
+- It's an infrastructure toolkit assembled from different components suitable for data-acquisition, -storage, -fusion, -graphing and more.
 - The system is used for building flexible telemetry solutions in different scenarios.
-People are conceiving and building test benches and different kinds of sensor networks for environmental monitoring and beyond.
+- It has been used to support conceiving data logging systems, test benches, sensor networks for environmental monitoring and beyond as well as other data-gathering and -aggregation projects.
-- Built-in sensor adapters, flexible configuration capabilities, durable database storage and unattended graph visualization out of the box.
+- The system features a number of built-in sensor adapters, flexible configuration capabilities, durable database storage and unattended graph visualization out of the box.
-- Integrates well with established hardware-, software- and data acquisition workflows through flexible adapter interfaces.
+- It integrates well with established hardware-, software- and data acquisition workflows through flexible adapter interfaces.

 Explore